-20. ANIMAL BREEDING.
+220. (20.)
+ANIMAL BREEDING.
 Fall term.
 Credit three hours.
 Lectures, T Th 9.
 Morrison 146.
 Recitation, demonstration, and laboratory, M T W Th or F 2-4:30.
 Morrison 174.
-Associate Professor FOOTE and assistants.
+Professor FOOTE.

 An introduction to the anatomy and physiology of reproduction and the genetics of farm animals, and improvement of livestock through the integrated application of this knowledge.
-Laboratory material to give the student a firsthand knowledge of reproductive processes, and equipment for studying problems in livestock improvement are provided.
+Laboratory material to give the student a first-hand knowledge of reproductive processes, and equipment for studying problems in livestock improvement are provided.

 HEALTH AND DISEASES OF ANIMALS.
-(Veterinary 61.)
+(Veterinary 261 (61.))
 Spring term.
 Credit three hours.
+Not open to first-year students or to those who have had no course in animal husbandry.
 Lectures, M W F 11.
 Veterinary College.
-Room D 105.
+Room C 207.
 Dr. WAGNER and collaborators.